max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 QuickFlow(obj [SceneObject]) : QuickFlow object
+	- IN BETA: You might encounter unexpected behavior from time to time.
 	A simple way to animate objects with just a single line of code!
 	All animations work for orthographic and perspective objects.
 	Pass 'undefined' for an argument to use its default value.